spatialos/FlexibleProjectExample/docs/build-process/worker-build-process.md

 ### Choose an SDK version
 Before you can download any dependencies, you need to be mindful about the SDK version that you want to build your worker with.
-* If you are upgrading a worker from the CPL to the FPL, we recommend you use the SDK version that your project is currently using as specified in your [`project definition file (CPL format)`](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatialos-json) to reduce the complexity of the migration process.
+* If you are upgrading a worker from the SPL to the FPL, we recommend you use the SDK version that your project is currently using as specified in your [`project definition file (SPL format)`](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatialos-json) to reduce the complexity of the migration process.
 * If you are creating a worker from scratch, we recommend that you use the same SDK version as other workers in your project.

 **Notes:**